sumbach/modern-cljs/doc/tutorial-19.md

 ### What's next?

-Let's summarize what we already did:
+Let's summarize what we've already done:

-* we forked and cloned all the direct and indirect `shoreleave` libs which the `modern-cljs` depends on;
+* we forked and cloned all the direct and indirect `shoreleave` libs on which the `modern-cljs` depends;
 * we created an `upgrade` branch for each forked/cloned `shoreleave` lib;
-* we updated the `project.clj` content of each `shoreleave` lib by removing the CLJ "1.4.0" and the `lein-marginalia` dependencies;
+* we updated the `project.clj` for each `shoreleave` lib by removing the CLJ "1.4.0" and the `lein-marginalia` dependencies;
-* we marked all the interested `shoreleave` lib as `"0.3.1-SNAPSHOT"` to adhere to the semantic version styleguide;
+* we marked all the interested `shoreleave` lib as `"0.3.1-SNAPSHOT"` to adhere to the semantic versioning guidelines;
 * we updated the `shoreleave-remote-ring` to the latest available releases of its dependencies;
 * we locally installed all the updated `shoreleave` libs;